Feeds:

 Just today, while I was on duty in the library, I saw a student standing at the adult section of the library.
 Now, when a student stands in that section, it’s either a.) a mistake, or b.) because he’s been sent there by a teacher to find a specific book.
 I approached him asking what book he was looking for, he said he didn’t know.
 This is pretty common, students are at a loss when looking for books and often need help finding something.
 But this was different.
 He said he was looking for ‘surreal fiction’.
 Wanted to read the classic Russian authors.
 He was looking for a book just to read.
 Because he wanted to.
 Not because he had to, but because he wanted to read something beautiful.
 My heart swelled.
 Again, the world gained another reader because he seeks to understand a place beyond his own.

 Fear motivates so many of our decisions, and it’s easy to understand why.
 But that doesn’t mean we should give into it.
 We should be afraid not to read.
-Particularly when the world is fast becoming a heartbreaking place, a place I struggle to understand (did I ever?).
 It is at this time that books offer so much.
 Remembering history so we don’t repeat it; understanding others’ perspectives’; seeking refuge from the harshness this world currently presents; finding ways to better ourselves, to care; and so many other countless reasons.
 Even if you don’t believe in books for love’s sake, then why not for the benefit of making people better communicators and more empathetic?
 Words, knowing their nuances, impact and possibilities creates for us societies full of people who are eager to understand and be understood.
 Readers are people who can change the world around them because to read a book is to commit to deeply listening, without speaking.
 And in times likes these, it could the most powerful and necessary communication of all.

 At the beginning of my teaching career here in England, I wrote a blog post about reading entitled ‘The Need to Read’ which you can find here: